emberjs/rfcs/text/0000-ember-data-overhaul-store-push.md

 - materialization mentioned in the added docs might be the first time this is mentioned in public (internal model might be unknown to most ember data users, with good reason)
+- should `store.pushPayload` be deprecated in favor of `store.normalizePayload`
+  and `store.push` or `store.pushRef`, depending on the use case?